 What is Depression?

-Depression is a mood disturbance, which presents with feelings of sadness, despair and discouragement that may have resulted from, and is normally proportionate to, some personal loss or tragedy.
+Depression is a mood disturbance, which usually presents as feelings of sadness, despair and discouragement.
+This may have resulted from, and is normally proportionate to, some personal loss or tragedy.

 Depression can have a variety of origins including relationship disintegration, separation or the loss of a family member or pet.
 Maybe a recent redundancy, heavy financial burdens, psychological or physiological illness, to name a few.
 Perhaps the most easily understandable type of depression comes from having suffered a traumatic loss.
 Anxiety often appears along with depression, even though they can occur on their own.
 Sometimes it is the depression that is most prevalent, and sometimes it’s the anxiety that is the more dominant feature.

 Many people experience depression at various stages during their lifetime.
 However, the difference between each individual and how it may affect them, is a matter of degree.
 Some people are able to function normally in their everyday lives, being aware of their feelings of sadness.
 Others tend to feel the sadness deeply, and their degree of depression is deeper.
 They may find it very difficult or even impossible to concentrate on the task at hand.
 They may even begin to feel physically ill and confine themselves to bed.

 Generally, sufferers tend to come out of these depressions by themselves, after sufficient time has passed after the traumatic event.
 Some people may require professional counselling at various stages of a grieving cycle.
 Others may only require a short time and the counsel of close friends.
 If the depression remains, with no improvement, or they appear to be getting deeper into depression, then seek professional help.